pasensio97/live_game/README.md

 # live_game
-Implementation of the Live Game in Python
+Implementation of the John Conway's Game of Live in Python

 You need:
   - pygame